kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 users on devices of various sizes.
 Media queries essentially let you customize the CSS of your site depending on screen size.
-Before you dive into this article, learn more about [responsive design][rwd] and check out some of these fine examples of media queries usage here:
+Before you dive into this article, learn more about [responsive design][rwd] and check out some fine examples of media queries usage here: [mediaqueri.es][mq].

-[mediaqueri.es][mq].
+As Brad Frost points out in an [earlier article][bf], changing the look is only one of many things to consider when building for the mobile web.

-As Brad points out in an [earlier article][bf], changing the look is only one of many things to consider when building for the mobile web.
 If the only thing you do when you build your mobile website is customize your layout with media queries, then we have the following situation:

 - All devices get the same JavaScript, CSS, and assets (images, videos),